VIAME/VIAME/README.md

 -------------

 For a full installation guide and description of the various flavors of VIAME, see the quick-start guide, above.
-The desktop version is provided as either a .msi, .zip or .tar file.
-Alternatively, docker files are available for both VIAME Desktop and Web (below).
-For desktop installs, extract the binaries (or use the msi Windows installation wizard) and place them in a directory of your choosing, for example /opt/noaa/viame on Linux or C:\Program Files\VIAME on Windows.
+The full desktop version is provided as either a .msi, .zip or .tar file.
+Alternatively, standalone annotators (without any processing algorithms) are available via smaller installers.
+Lastly, docker files are available for both VIAME Desktop and Web (below).
+For full desktop installs, extract the binaries and place them in a directory of your choosing, for example /opt/noaa/viame on Linux or C:\Program Files\VIAME on Windows.
 If using packages built with GPU support, make sure to have sufficient video drivers installed, version 456.38 or higher.
 The best way to install drivers depends on your operating system, see below.
 Lastly, run through some